 The museum hosts a number of annual events throughout the year, but their Cowboy Festival and Symposium is arguably the most popular.
 Visitors are encouraged to immerse themselves in the fun by wearing their Western best.

-The festival starts on Thursday, October 20 from 9:30 AM to 5 PM.
-It features Native American dancing, living history encampments, roping demonstrations, a reenactment of the gunfight at the O.K.
+But the festival itself takes place on Saturday, October 22 from 9:30 AM to 5 PM, and features Native American dancing, living history encampments, roping demonstrations, a reenactment of the gunfight at the O.K.
 Corral, and more.

 (Dawsonville GA, October 21-23)